 This early literature relies directly or indirectly on information problems: the deep pocket theory hinges on capital market imperfections that are typically based on some form of asymmetric information, and in the reputation and signalling theories, the prey is uninformed about market conditions.
-More recently, Fumagalli and Motta (2013) propose an alternative theory that relies on scale or scope economies: by supplying early buyers at a loss, an incumbent prevents a (possibly more efficient) rival from reaching a viable scale, which in turn enables the incumbent to exploit the remaining buyers.11 As in much of the earlier literature, they focus on the interaction between an incumbent and a single entrant in a finite-horizon setting.
+More recently, Fumagalli and Motta (2013) propose an alternative theory that relies on scale or scope economies: by supplying early buyers at a loss, an incumbent prevents a (possibly more efficient) rival from reaching a viable scale, which in turn enables the incumbent to exploit the remaining buyers.15 As in much of the earlier literature, they focus on the interaction between an incumbent and a single entrant in a finite-horizon setting.

 By contrast, we consider an infinite-horizon, complete information setting where the incumbent may face new potential entrants if the current rival exits.
 Our analysis highlights the role of firms' expectations: as the horizon is infinite, firms constantly face strategic uncertainty about each other's future behavior.
-We show that this strategic uncertainty suffices to make predation both feasible and profitable, even in the absence of asymmetric information or scale economies.
-Our approach is in line with Asker and Bar-Isaac (2014), who employ an infinite period, perfect information Markovian framework to study exclusion within a vertical context; in essence, we employ a similar framework to study instead exclusion within a horizontal context.
+We show that this strategic uncertainty suffices to make predation both feasible and profitable, even in the absence of asymmetric information, financial constraints, or scale economies.16 Our approach is in line with Asker and Bar-Isaac (2014), who employ an infinite period, perfect information Markovian framework to study exclusion within a vertical context; in essence, we adopt a similar approach to study instead exclusion within a horizontal context.

 Our paper is closer to another strand of the predation literature, which also uses infinite-horizon, complete information settings but focuses instead on learning curve dynamics.
 Cabral and Riordan (1994) study a setting in which, in each period, two firms compete for a buyer.
 Winning the current competition lowers future costs due to a learning curve effect; this induces the firm to price aggressively, in order to lower its own future costs and prevent the rival from doing so.
 When a firm gains a sufficiently large cost advantage over the rival, the latter exits, which further encourages investments in cost-reduction.
-Their model, as ours, can give rise to multiple equilibria with and without predatory-like behavior, and below-cost pricing is neither a necessary nor sufficient indication of predatory behavior.
-They also find that predation has ambiguous welfare effects; in particular, by fostering learning and reducing costs, it may benefit consumers even in the long run.12 An important difference is that they do not allow for new entry, which plays a key role in our setting.
+Their model, as ours, can give rise to multiple equilibria with and without predatory-like behavior, and below-cost